Delivery is currently taking 3-10 working days

 Even if you stay indoors, you can’t shut out the need for a cleanser.
 Dead skin cells naturally build up alongside sebum, whether you like it or not.

-Without proper cleansing, this unappealing cocktail of daily stressors, grime and dead skin cells can start to worsen skin conditions and accelerate ageing.
+First things first, what is cleanser?
+It's a product designed to keep your skin clean, and without it an unappealing cocktail of daily stressors, grime and dead skin cells can start to worsen skin conditions and accelerate ageing.
 With nowhere to go, dirt will clog your pores, leading to breakouts.
 The skin barrier can also become compromised, leading to dryness and irritation instead of coveted radiance and luminosity.
 In short, it’ll wreak havoc on your skin.

 Makeup won’t sit nicely on top of a dull, bumpy base, in the same way a ring of candles won’t distract from a sad-looking birthday cake that got squashed on the way to the party.

-The next steps in your routine also won’t work as efficiently or effectively if your skin isn’t clean.
+The next steps in your skincare routine also won’t work as efficiently or effectively if your skin isn’t clean.
 Picture it like trying to run through a densely packed forest compared to a wide open field.
 Serums and moisturisers will just sit on the top of the skin with nowhere to go.